Tax Reform for Acceleration and Inclusion Law: Amendments

 Senator Bam Aquino wanted to pass a measure that seeks to amend TRAIN to protect Filipinos from soaring prices.
 Aquino explained that the Senate's version of the TRAIN law had a safeguard that would automatically suspend fuel excise tax if the forecast rate was exceeded and this amendment was to bring that sole safeguard back.
 According to the senator, this was a necessary step in order to protect the future well beings of the Filipino people.

+The Department of Energy requested amendments to the TRAIN law to allow government to suspend excise taxes on petroleum products.